 Here are some more details about how local video storage works when your battery-powered camera or doorbell is offline:

-- Your battery-powered camera or doorbell has enough internal memory to store up to one hour of recorded events when it’s offline.
+- The Nest Cam (wired), Nest Cam (battery), Nest Doorbell (wired, 2nd gen), and Nest Doorbell (battery) have enough internal memory to store up to one hour of recorded events when they're offline.

 - Higher video quality settings and more activity will shorten the amount of time it takes to fill up the internal memory.